 I had a lot of useless frames leftover after finishing the frameless cards display.
 Instead of throwing them out, I decided to hang them up near my door in a sort of abstract fashion.
 To add to the mystery, I placed several bullets on certain frames to form a pattern.
 See if you can try to make sense of it.

 My bedroom ceiling back home was covered with glow-in-the-dark stars when I was a kid and I wanted that same experience here.
 I bought some adhesive stars online and plastered them above the frameless cards display.
-I was aiming towards an expanding universe type design where everything was tightly squeezed together and then expanded outward.
+I was aiming towards an expanding universe type design.

-No college apartment would be complete without a hanging tapestry.
-I bought this giant one off of Society6 designed by Dorian Legret.
+No apartment would be complete without a hanging tapestry.
+I bought this giant one designed by Dorian Legret.
 He does some really cool work and I really liked the abstract glitch-art asthetic.
 It made the perfect backdrop above my bed.

 I bought this ukulele my senior year of highschool.
 Putting it on a wall mount gave me more of an excuse to play it every now and then and was less of a hassle than taking it out of its casing everytime.
 It also made for some great wall art!